Buzznet: Founding

-In March 2008, Buzznet received an additional funding round of $25 million In April 2008, Buzznet announced the acquisition of the popular music blog Stereogum.
+In March 2008, Buzznet received an additional funding round of $25 million.
+In 2008, Buzznet embarked on a number of acquisitions, primarily popular music blogs.
+In April 2008, Buzznet acquired Idolator and also brought on Universal Music Group as an equity holder and content partner.
+In April 2008, Buzznet also announced the acquisition of the popular music blog Stereogum.
 In May 2008, Buzznet announced a partnership with TheGauntlet.com for its heavy metal music content.
 Unlike its other music site buyouts, this is Buzznet's first and only content partnership.
+By 2008, Buzznet.com had partnered with Tila Tequila to create a separate site called tilashotspot.com.
+As of July 2008, Buzznet was partnered with heavy metal site TheGauntlet.com.
+From May 5, 2008, Buzznet owned AbsolutePunk until it was repurchased by the founder of the website on March 31, 2016.
+In November 2008, it laid off ten workers, bringing its staff to 79.